i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 ##### Operator 3: AND (The "Strict" Gate)

+> **Key Takeaway:** The AND gate only outputs 1 if all its inputs are 1.
+It’s how we require multiple conditions to be true at once.

 > **NOTE:** Insert Minecraft screenshot and CircuitVerse diagram for AND gate here.

 -   **Formal Definition:** The AND gate performs **Conjunction**.
 Think of it as the strict gate.
 It checks if *all* of its inputs are True.